 Admission to the Program in Experimental & Molecular Medicine is granted by the Graduate School of Dartmouth College upon recommendation of the PEMM Admissions Committee.

 After review of completed application materials by the Admissions Committee, selected applicants will be invited for a required on site interview.
-If you are applying to our program, please hold March 1-2, 2013 open in your schedules for a possible invitation to our annual recruitment weekend at Dartmouth.
-Offers will be made within two weeks and those offered admission should notify the program of their decision by April 15.
+If you are applying to our program and your application is completed by December 1st, please hold January 18-21, 2018 open in your schedules for a possible invitation to our annual recruitment weekend.
+Those applying after December 1st, please hold March 8-11, 2018 open in your schedules for a possible invitation to our second recruitment weekend.